Have you ever wished you could send and receive iMessage on your Windows PC?

 Mirror you iPhone’s screen

-Keep in mind you have to have your phone unlocked and the app in the foreground at all time to send messages.
+Keep in mind you have to have your phone unlocked and the app in the foreground at all times to send messages.
 This may ruin the convenience factor for many users, and can also take a hit on your iPhone’s battery life.

 The whole point of the app is so people don’t have to have their phone running next to them.
-Hopefully Dell can push an update soon to address this situation.
+Hopefully, Dell can push an update soon to address this situation.

 If you’ve learned how to use iMessage on your PC, please share and/or recommend this article to your friends so they can benefit from it too.